bsabatino1/773381/README.md

   - Output Structure: Saves images in labeled folders for easy analysis and presentation.

 - #### Grid search
   This script combines deep learning features from EfficientNet with traditional image processing techniques (LBP and HOG) to capture comprehensive image information.
 UMAP is used for dimensionality reduction and KMeans for clustering.
-The script ensures optimal clustering performance through hyperparameter tuning.
+The script ensures optimal clustering performance through hyperparameter tuning and organizes the output for easy analysis and presentation, providing the best combination which is:

+  -	UMAP Parameters: n_neighbors=50, min_dist=0.1, metric='euclidean', spread=1.0, n_epochs=200, negative_sample_rate=0.1.
+  - KMeans Parameters: n_clusters=4, init='k-means++', n_init=10, tol=0.0001, algorithm='lloyd'.

   **Input**: the output folder resulting from the creation of black boxes.

   **Output**: Processed images saved in clearly labeled folders organized by the combination of UMAP and KMeans parameters used and the best combination.